mvolkmann/blog/src/smalltalk.md

   Press cmd-s (Accept) to save the changes and the thin, red border will disappear.

-To open a System Browser window, click on the `WorldMorph` background, select Open, and select Browser.
+To open a System Browser, click on the `WorldMorph` background, select Open, and select Browser.

 To search for a class by part of its name,